RichardFreedman/mei_tools/MuseScore_to_MEI_Guide.md

 ## Ligatures + Coloration

 - CRIM editions do not use ligatures or coloration.
-MuseScore does not support such brackets.
+But if you would like to use them as part of engraving, you can see the `Palettes` menu, then add `Lines`.
+Select the notes you want to mark in this way, then select the appropriate line.
+It can be moved on the score as needed.

 ##  Metronome markings